Cambodia and Thailand Family Tour

 Visa Info & Notes

-Visas – Cambodia: Citizens of Asean countries do not require visas while passport holders from certain African and Middle Eastern nations need to apply in advance.
-For the majority of nationalities though, a visa on arrival is issued at international airports and all land borders including arrival from Laos and the Mekong entry point from Vietnam.
-Visa fees and conditions are subject to change but are usually $30 payable in cash in US dollars although certain land crossings may cost a few extra dollars in random ‘service fees’.
+Visas – Cambodia: For the majority of nationalities a visa on arrival is issued at international airports.
+Visa fees and conditions are subject to change but are usually $30 payable in cash in $US although certain land crossings may cost a few extra dollars in random ‘service fees’.
 A passport photo is required.
 Tourist visas are issued for 30 days from date of entry into Cambodia.